srsudo/PICOSS/README.md

 $ python run_picos.py
 ```

-The main GUI window should appear, and data can be accessed for posterior analysis.
+The main GUI window should appear, and data can be accessed.
 For detailed explanations and more
 examples about how to use PICOSS, please refer to the [tutorial](https://github.com/srsudo/PICOSS/tree/master/info/tutorials/howto.md)_

 ## Release History

 * 0.1.0
-    * First relase with expanded functionalities
+    * First release with expanded functionalities
-    * CHANGE: Rename `foo()` to `bar()`
+    * code-ready for submission
 * 0.0.1
     * Work in progress